-[Note: You can download free ROI calculators here.
+[Note: You can download free ROI calculators from our app.
 They'll also help you calculate your COGs.]

 ROI calculations for marketing campaigns can be complex — you may have many variables on both the profit side and the investment (cost) side.
 But understanding the formula is essential if you need to produce the best possible results with your marketing investments.

-In this post I’ll focus on COGS, which is the actual cost to physically produce your company’s product or service.
+In this post I’ll focus on how to calculate cost of goods sold, which is the actual cost to physically produce your company’s product or service.
 Companies calculate COGS differently, so check with your finance or accounting team to get the formula they use.
 But if you’re on your own, here’s a way to calculate COGS for a product and then for a service.